 Responsible for the full life-cycle of software projects that are frequently large, long-term, and/or highly complex.
 Typically engaged in multiple projects of varying complexities.

-Based on expert technical knowledge, skills and experience, develops broad-based solutions involving multifaceted technologies, and business processes.
+Based on expert technical knowledge, skills and experience, develops broad-based solutions involving multiple technologies and architectural components.

-Leads overall strategy, design & architecture for solutions.
+Leads overall strategy, design, and architecture for solutions.

 Specific Duties & Responsibilities:

-Create and document highly complex test scenarios using the appropriate testing tools to validate and verify application functionality.
+Create and document test scenarios to validate and verify application functionality.

 Minimum Qualifications (Mandatory):

-Classified Title: Sr. Software Engineer Working Title: TIC Software Engineer Role/Level/Range: ATP/04/PF Starting Salary Range: $81,470 - $111,990 annually (commensurate with experience) Employee group: Full Time Schedule: Mon-Fri 8:30am-5:00pm Exempt Status: Exempt Location: Hybrid Department name: IT@JH Technology Innovation Center Personnel area: University Administration
+Classified Title: Sr. Software Engineer Role/Level/Range: ATP/04/PF Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: 37.5 hours/week, fully remote Exempt Status: Exempt Location: Telecommute Department name: Digital Research & Curation Center Personnel area: Libraries

 The successful candidate(s) for this position will be subject to a pre-employment background check.